jgoilenberg/jgoilenberg.github.com/_posts/guide/listing/2012-07-03-new-real-estate-list-item.markdown

 We have developed our APIs based on a <a href="http://en.wikipedia.org/wiki/Representational_state_transfer" target="_blank"> REST architecture</a> via HTTP requests in a <a href="http://en.wikipedia.org/wiki/Json" target="_blank">JSON format</a>.

 Available REST operations for our APIs are: GET, POST, PUT & DELETE.

-**If you were to receive an error status code on a response when communicating with our APIs, in most cases you will be able to determine the cause of the error by looking at the response body.
-In addition to the response status code, the response body will also contain detailed information regarding the error and will most likely help you understand how to solve different issues.**

 You can list a real estate property by sending a POST request to our Items API with the following JSON: